 Additionally, some hostels offer some form of monetary compensation in addition to living space.
 So do a proper research when hunting hostel work-to-stay opportunities.

-On a side note, there are more pages which work as agencies.
-If none of former options offers any interesting positions for you, you might want to give these a try:
+There are a bunch more pages which work as agencies.
+If none of former options offers any interesting positions for you, you might want to give one of these a try:

 Found this post helpful?
 Share with your friends.
 You could be helping a soul.